 One might think that making a London trip fun for kids is easy.
 And in a way it’s true.
 There are plenty of things to do and sights to see.
 However, that’s actually the problem because there are too many attractions.
 Quite a few of them also come with a hefty price tag.
-So, what should you do when you need a budget-friendly plan for a day in London with kids?
+So, what should you do when you need a budget-friendly plan for a stress-free day in London with kids?

 You do your research, choose the cheapest attractions, find child-friendly restaurants, and ruthlessly edit the lists until you have only 3-4 attractions left.
 Never forget that as much as you’d like to show your children everything London has to offer, you have to think of their comfort and health first.
 So, instead of overloading them with information, focus on some of the true highlights of the great city.

 A Perfect Day in London with Kids: Best Places to See and Eat

 Start with breakfast in one of the delis of Tom’s Kitchen as they have a grand children’s menu featuring all English cuisine classics in small portions.
 Tom’s Kitchen is a renowned chain of eateries of varied class, so everyone can find an option they can afford.

 Once you’re charged with energy for the morning, head to one of the many London museums.
 It’s always best to do this in the morning because kids are still full of energy and buzzed up with the excitement of a new adventure.
 Thus, there’s no chance of them being bored with the educational part of the trip.

 Choose the museum depending on your child’s interests.
 Luckily, London has a multitude of exciting places to offer.
 Some choices to consider are: